-- Release inversions into stunts are allowed to prep/chest level.
-Only allowed 1/2 twist. - · Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11⁄2) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited
+- Release inversions in/into stunts are allowed to prep/chest level.
+No free flipping mounts/dismounts.
+Up to 1⁄2 twist allowed only. - · Release full twists to an extended position are prohibited. - Twisting dismounts are limited to ONE and a quarter twist (11/4) - · Pyramids sustained over 2 persons high are prohibited. - Twisting stunts (i.e., full ups) are limited to ONE and a quarter (11⁄4) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited.

-- Release flips from basket/sponge tosses are prohibited - Tosses are limited to 3 tricks with a maximum of two rotations.
+- Release flips from basket/sponge tosses are prohibited. - Tosses are limited to 3 tricks with a maximum of two rotations.
 A quarter turn is allowed for the set.

-- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are not permitted - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are not permitted (includes running tumbling)
+- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are not permitted. - Airborne flips out of running tumbling are permitted (e.g., tucks, layouts, whips, etc.) - Twisting flips are not permitted (includes running tumbling)